 - 💬 Comments

-Everyone needs a great sauce to slather on backyard barbecue dishes like these Traeger Beef Ribs made with my Low-FODMAP Seasoning for BBQ, and even this amazing Smoked Flank Steak.
-Originally, this recipe was used in my Slow Cooker Pulled Pork recipe, but it’s made its way onto everything from burgers to tacos.
+Originally, this sauce was used in my Slow Cooker Pulled Pork recipe, but it’s now made its way onto everything from burgers to tacos.
 And, our dinner guests never know it’s a no garlic no onion recipe, perfect for a low-FODMAP diet.
 It’s truly one of my favorite low-FODMAP sauces, ever.
-And, this is the BEST I've ever had the pleasure of eating.

 Why a low-FODMAP BBQ sauce?